TelemetryHarbor/harbor-esp32-bme280/README.md

 1. Create a [Telemetry Harbor](https://telemetryharbor.com) account.
 2. Create a new Harbor called "ESP32\_Environmental\_Monitor" (or your preferred name).
 3. Select "General" harbor type and "Free" specification.
-4. Copy your Harbor ID and API Key from the Harbor details page.
+4. Copy your API ENDPOINT and API Key from the Harbor details page.

 ### 4\.
 Configure and Upload the Code